mutasim77/ReactJS-Notebook/4.React Terms/README.md

 - ## CDN 🔵
 CDN stands for Content Delivery Network.
 CDNs deliver cached, static content from a network of servers across the globe.

+- ## JSX 🟡
+JSX is a syntax extension to JavaScript.
+It is similar to a template language, but it has full power of JavaScript.
+JSX gets compiled to React.createElement() calls which return plain JavaScript objects called “React elements”.
+To get a basic introduction to JSX see the <a href="https://reactjs.org/docs/introducing-jsx.html">docs here</a> and find a more in-depth tutorial on JSX <a href="https://reactjs.org/docs/jsx-in-depth.html">here</a>.

+React DOM uses camelCase property naming convention instead of HTML attribute names.
+For example, <code>tabindex</code> becomes <code>tabIndex</code> in JSX.
+The attribute <code>class</code>  is also written as <code>className</code> since class is a reserved word in JavaScript: